Ancient Greek boxing: Origins

 According to the Iliad, Mycenaean warriors included boxing among their competitions honoring the fallen, though it is possible that the Homeric epics reflect later Greek culture.
 Boxing was among the contests held in memorial of Achilles' slain friend Patroclus, toward the end of the Trojan War.
 It was in commemoration of Patroclus that the Greeks later introduced boxing (pygme / pygmachia) to the Olympic Games in 688 BC.
 Participants trained on punching bags (called a korykos).
 Fighters wore leather straps (called himantes) over their hands (leaving the fingers free), wrists, and sometimes breast, to protect themselves from injury.
 There was no protection for the face or head, meaning Greek boxing was quite dangerous compared to modern day boxing.
 Women were prohibited to watch games, especially boxing.

 The scholar and historian Philostratus maintained that boxing was originally developed in Sparta.
 The early Spartans believed helmets were unnecessary and boxing prepared them for the inevitable blows to the head they would receive in battle.
 However, Spartans never participated in the competitive aspect of boxing, believing the means of defeat to be dishonorable.

+Further archaeological evidence appears in the Bronze Age Akrotiri fresco known as the "Boxing Boys," which depicts two Minoan youths dueling with belts and boxing gloves.
+The fresco has been interpreted as evidence of ritualistic athletic competition and early combat sport in the Aegean world.